Alternative Funding Provides the Engine that Keeps

 “We want to be curious,” Czinege said.
 “We want to go into every relationship and really listen to understand our client’s needs, goals and ultimate dreams for their companies.”

 In addition to factoring and reverse-factoring funding, Kompass provides Kompass Bridge intended to support a company as it moves toward permanent financing.
-“Our bridge financing is predominantly driven through strong relationships and centers of influence in the midwest region,” Joerger said.
+“Our bridge financing is predominantly driven through strong relationships and centers of influence in the midwest region,” Minnis said.
 “Our loans operate like a bank and require full financial documentation, business proposal and underwriting process.”

 Kompass also offers the ability to convert outstanding debt into an equity stake, similar to traditionally structured equity deals.
 Kompass Access can fulfill the needs of Kompass’ specialty lending clients and larger, more mature firms.